Mandatory Iraq: Early unrest

-On 1 October 1922, the Royal Air Force (RAF) elements stationed in Iraq were reorganized into the RAF Iraq Command, which came about partially as a result of the 1920 revolt.
-This new command was primarily designed to suppress any threats to the Hashemite monarchy.
-Air control was considered by the British government as a more cost-effective method of controlling large areas of territory than land forces, an idea that was heavily promoted by RAF officer Hugh Trenchard.
-During the 1920s and 30s, the RAF Iraq Command participated in the suppression of numerous protests and revolts against the Hashemite monarchy.
-Historian Elie Kedourie noted that "the North [of Iraq] as a whole had to be coerced [into submission] by the Royal Air Force."
-When the Kurdish leader Sheikh Mahmud launched an armed rebellion, the British used the newly established Iraqi army to suppress the revolt, but that proved ineffective.
+On 1 October 1922, the Royal Air Force (RAF) elements stationed in Iraq were reorganised into the RAF Iraq Command, which came about partially as a result of the 1920 revolt.
+Thw new command was designed primarily to suppress any threats to the Hashemite monarchy.
+Air control was considered by the British government as a more cost-effective method of controlling large areas of territory than land forces, an idea that was heavily promoted by the RAF officer Hugh Trenchard.
+During the 1920s andthe 19 30s, the RAF Iraq Command participated in the suppression of numerous protests and revolts against the Hashemite monarchy.
+The British historian Elie Kedourie noted that "the North [of Iraq] as a whole had to be coerced [into submission] by the Royal Air Force."
+When the Kurdish leader Sheikh Mahmud launched an armed rebellion, the British used the newly-established Iraqi army to suppress the revolt, but that proved ineffective.
 The British then resorted to deploying the RAF, which suppressed the revolt.
-In the same period, rebellions by the Shia in the South were also suppressed by the RAF.
+Meanwhile, rebellions by the Shia in the South of Iraqwere also suppressed by the RAF.

 Coronation of Faisal

-At the Cairo Conference of March 1921, the British set the parameters for Iraqi political life that were to continue until the 1958 revolution; they chose a Hashemite, Faisal ibn Husayn, son of Sherif Hussein ibn Ali former Sharif of Mecca as Iraq's first King; they established an Iraqi army (but kept Iraq Levies under direct British command); and they proposed a new treaty.
-To confirm Faisal as Iraq's first monarch, a one-question plebiscite was carefully arranged that had a return of 96 percent in his favor.
-The British saw in Faisal a leader who possessed sufficient nationalist and Islamic credentials to have broad appeal, but who also was vulnerable enough to remain dependent on their support.
+At the Cairo Conference of March 1921, the British set the parameters for Iraqi political life that were to continue until the 1958 Revolution.
+They chose as the first King of Iraq Hashemite, Faisal ibn Husayn, son of Sherif Hussein ibn Ali, a former Sharif of Mecca; they established an Iraqi army thought they kept Iraq Levies under direct British command; and they proposed a new treaty.
+To confirm Faisal as Iraq's first monarch, a plebiscite was carefully arranged that had a return of 96 percent in his favour.
+The British saw in Faisal a leader who possessed sufficient nationalist and Islamic credentials to have broad appeal but also was vulnerable enough to remain dependent on their support.

 Faisal traced his descent from the family of Muhammad.
 His ancestors held political authority in the holy cities of Mecca and Medina since the 10th century.
-The British believed these credentials would satisfy traditional Arab standards of political legitimacy; moreover, the British thought Faisal would be accepted by the growing Iraqi nationalist movement because of his role in the 1916 Arab Revolt against the Turks, his achievements as a leader of the Iraq emancipation movement, and his general leadership qualities.
-Faisal was instated as the Monarch of Iraq after the Naquib of Baghdad was disqualified as being too old (80 yrs) and Sayid Talib (a prominent Iraqi from the province of Basra) was deported on trumped up charges by the British.
+The British believed that those credentials would satisfy traditional Arab standards of political legitimacy and thought that he would be accepted by the growing Iraqi nationalist movement because of his role in the 1916 Arab Revolt against the Turks, his achievements as a leader of the Iraq emancipation movement and his general leadership qualities.
+Faisal was instated as the Kingof Iraq after the Naquib of Baghdad was disqualified as being too old (aged 80), and Sayid Talib (a prominent Iraqi from the province of Basra) was deported on trumped up-charges by the British.
 The voting was far from a reflection of the true feelings of the Iraqi people.
 Nevertheless, Faisal was considered the most effective choice for the throne by the British government.

 A photograph of British and Iraqi dignitaries in Baghdad from 1923 during the era of Mandatory Iraq.
 From second left to right in the front row, Kinahan Cornwallis, Sassoon Eskell, and Gertrude Bell.
 Bernard Henry Bourdillon stands directly behind Bell in the second row.